N-HEDGER/temp_3sec/3_sec.md

 ## Growth Curve analysis_model

-Since we are dealing with mutliple interactions with multiple higher-order polynomials, I think it is justified to fit a model independently to scrambled and intact stimuli, to help with interpretation.
+Time to do some forward selection.
+We are interested in the intact condition only.

 ### Intact

 Model 1- Start a model with the intercept only.
-This means that there is no bias towards either AOI.
+This means that there is no bias towards either AOI (since the mean of dependent proportions is going to be 0.5).
 Plot the predictions to help interpretation.

 ```r